-Dear Chairman Cochran, Ranking Member Leahy, Chairman Frelinghuysen, and Ranking Member Lowey:
+Dear Chairman Frelinghuysen and Ranking Member Lowey:

 The Johnson Amendment protects the integrity of 501(c)(3) tax-exempt organizations, including houses of worship, by ensuring they do not endorse or oppose candidates.
 Weakening current law would allow politicians and others seeking political power to pressure churches for endorsements, dividing congregations, and opening them up to the flow of secret money.
 Americans do not want our charitable nonprofits, houses of worship, and foundations to be torn apart by partisan campaign politics.
 We must keep this valuable safeguard that protects our houses of worship, our charitable organizations, and our political process.